OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/implicit.rst

 .. figure:: intersect.png
    :align: center
-   :alt: Intersection of a line and parabola (courtesy of Wolfram Alpha).
+   :alt: Intersection of a line and parabola.

-Plugging this into Wolfram Alpha gives the solution above.
+Thie figure above shows that there are two solutions to this problem.
 We will implement this in OpenMDAO and find both solutions.

 For our approach, we will consider the line and parabola as separate disciplines, each requiring its own `Component` definition that takes a value